muhammadmueenarif/JS-For-Beginners/readme.txt

 to use "" inside "", we will use \.
 var x= "we are the best \"players\" in the country";
 document.getElementById("math").innerHTML= x;

+Lec 20.
+JS Random numbers
+we can use Math.random() to generate random numbers between 0 and 1. document.getElementById("math").innerHTML= Math.random();